michelgrootjans/CanI/README.md

 Features:
 ---------
 - Action-based authorization filter for http requests (mvc only at the moment)
-- Simple viewhelper to show/hide controls
+- Simple viewhelper to show/hide controls parts of the HTLM based on the authorization
 - Contains a very simple demo project.
-Explore at leasure.
+Explore at leisure.
+- State based authorization

 Roadmap:
 --------